cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 Congratulations!
 Your claim is now on the blockchain, proving you built this app!

-If you ever want to remove or delete the claim, you can simply run the command:
+If you ever want to remove or delete the claim, you can simply run the command by - of course - replacing the proof:

 ```
 pofecli tx pofe delete-claim 534f056e58115dd106d026e00da22a32f8c776a0cd5b3dd6431598d73b5f623c --from user1